steedos/help/en-us/workflow/instance_print.md

 ## Print the forms
-In Steedos workflow, users can print e-forms easily for archiving in the transition process from paper-based stage to paperless stage.
+In Steedos Workflow, users can print e-forms easily for archiving in the transition process from paper-based stage to paperless stage.
 Approval History and all contents are visible in printed forms.
 #### Printing method
 - Select a form and click to open it.
 - Then click printer icon above to print it .